Ohaba

 Ohaba (Székásszabadja; Neudorf) is a commune located in Alba County, Transylvania, Romania.
 It is composed of four villages: Colibi (Székás), Măghierat (Magyarádtanya), Ohaba, and Secășel (Szekasbesenyö; Heidendorf).

+The commune is located in the eastern part of the county, on the banks of the river Secaș and its left tributary, the Ohaba.

-As of 2011, the commune had a population of 757; of those, 92.73% were ethnic Romanians and 2.51% Roma.
+At the 2011 census, the commune had a population of 757; of those, 92.73% were ethnic Romanians and 2.51% Roma.
+At the 2021 census, the population had dropped to 538, of which 90.15 were ethnic Romanians.